TheComputerLab/TheComputerLab.github.io/README.md

 # TheComputerLab.github.io

-This is the repository for the computer lab's website containing articals and tutorials as well as posts on projects we do.
+This is the repository for the computer lab team's website containing articals and tutorials as well as posts on projects we do.